 Keyword research and search engine optimization (SEO) has gained massive popularity and industry-wide adoption over the last 10-15 years.
 Why?
 Because people query search engines like Google billions of times per day.

 In the primitive days of SEO one could simply research the top 100 keywords for their industry, stuff them into the meta keywords tag and instantly improve search engine rankings.
-Fast-forward to SEO in 2018 and Google’s algorithm has gotten exponentially more intelligent (and complicated) to optimize.
+Fast-forward to SEO this year and Google’s algorithm has gotten exponentially more intelligent (and complicated) to optimize.
 Although many of Google’s ranking factors still remain important, there are new players we need to keep in mind while we build our content strategy.

 The two new SEO factors we’ll discuss in this guide are topical authority and user experience signals.
 We’ll cover topical authority now as it relates to how we develop a content strategy and discuss user experience signals when we arrive at developing content.

 Domain Authority has been a key determinant of where websites ranks on the Search Engine Results Page (SERP).
 Authority is a measure of how trustworthy and reputable your website is.